Japan public financier to stop approving loans for coal projects

 But even the most highly efficient coal power technology is a major source of global warming, and Japan's Environment Minister Shinjiro Koizumi has said that these conditions must be reviewed.

-Japan's top three banks - MUFG, Mizuho and SMBC - have also said they would no longer make new investments in coal-fired thermal power plants.
+Japan's top three banks - Mitsubishi UFJ Financial Group, Mizuho Financial Group and Sumitomo Mitsui Financial Group - have also said they would no longer make new investments in coal-fired thermal power plants.

 A JBIC spokesman said: "We take appropriate measures after carefully assessing the suitability of each project, taking into account the policies of the Japanese government and the energy policy of the partner country."

-Mr Maeda had, in the interview with Diamond Online, said that Japan's focus is on helping lift countries out of poverty, and hence has long focused on delivering the cheapest possible energy solutions.
+Mr Maeda had, in the interview with Diamond Online, said Japan's focus is on helping to lift countries out of poverty, and therefore has long focused on delivering the cheapest possible energy solutions.

 Pulling out of Vung Ang 2, in this regard, would leave a diplomatic hole.
 But he stressed his belief that Vietnam must change its energy policy as its power consumption grows.

-Mr Maeda noted that the JBIC is offering a liquefied natural gas (LNG) thermal power solution, which is less pollutive, to complement unstable renewable energy sources in Indonesia.
+Mr Maeda noted that JBIC is offering a liquefied natural gas thermal power solution, which is less pollutive, to complement unstable renewable energy sources in Indonesia.